We report efforts and achievements for the environmental load in FY2024 indicated in the page of "Environmental Aspect in Corporate Activities."

 As the impact of climate change on society, such as frequent storms and floods, is increasing, the role of companies in achieving a decarbonized society is becoming more important.

-While we promote manufacturing based on the decarbonization concept to achieve carbon neutrality in order to tackle the global issue of climate change, we have set the Medium-term target of reducing GHG emissions by 42% compared to FY2020 by FY2030 based on the SBTs and thoroughly promote energy saving, energy creation, and the utilization of renewable energy.
+While we promote manufacturing based on the decarbonization concept to achieve carbon neutrality in order to tackle the global issue of climate change, we have set the medium-term target of reducing GHG emissions by 42% compared to FY2020 by FY2030 based on the 1.5℃ SBT, and it was approved by the SBTi as the Near-Term Target in FY2024.
+To achieve the target, we thoroughly promote energy saving, energy creation, and the utilization of renewable energy.

 We aim to contribute to the achievement of the international goals set forth in the SDGs and the Paris Agreement through collaboration with a wide range of stakeholders.
 We also recognize the importance of climate-related financial information disclosure, endorse the TCFD, and are enhancing information disclosure in accordance with the TCFD recommendations.